Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 * `/water` 	    - records that I drank a bottle of water
 * `/poop` 	    - records that I took a poop
 * `/piss` 	    - records that I took a pee
+* `/lights`	    - displays inline keyboard to choose which light to change and what to do with it
+* `/doorlighton`    - turns on door light...
+I know its redundant just use `/lights`
+* `/doorlightoff`   - turns off door light...
+I know its redundant just use `/lights`
+* `/bedsidelalmpon` - turns on bedside light...
+I know its redundant just use `/lights`
+* `/bedsidelalmpoff`- turns off bedside light...
+I know its redundant just use `/lights`
+* `/sleepin`	    - delays the auto turn on of my lights by 30 minutes
+* `/motivation`     - changes the motivational display on the dashboard and sends motivational image over Telegram
 * `/whoishome` 	    - replys with who is on my home wifi
 * `/alive` 	    - replys with what devices are responding on the system
-* `/lights`	    - displays inline keyboard to choose which light to change and what to do with it
-* `/motivation`     - changes the motivational display on the dashboard and sends motivation to Telegram
-* `/sleepin`	    - delays the auto turn on of my lights by 30 minutes, twice will do an hour, 3 times no effect
 * `/help` 	    - responds with the Telegram ChatId
 #### Notifications
 * `Raspberry Pi is over 65 degree C` - Tells me when the Raspberry Pi has reached temperatures over 65C.
+* `Motivational Image` - at 11am daily I recieve a motivational quote to keep me going until lunch!
+* `Motivational Quote` - at 2pm daily I recieve a motivational image to keep me going until dinner!

 <!-- USAGE EXAMPLES -->
 ## Usage